-BSc in Nursing and/or current registration with the College of Nurses of Ontario in order to provide professional nursing expertise.
+BSc in Nursing and current registration with the College of Nurses of Ontario in order to provide professional nursing expertise.

 Technical Knowledge and Experience

-• Demonstrated knowledge of pathophysiology, toxicology, clinical preparation in conducting a death investigation
+• Demonstrated knowledge of pathophysiology, toxicology, and clinical preparation in conducting a death investigation

-• Knowledge of relevant legislation such as the Coroners Act, Anatomy Act, Bill C-14(federal) and OCC Code of Ethics, to understand their application to death investigations
+• Knowledge of relevant legislation such as the Coroners Act, Anatomy Act, Bill C-14(federal), Bill C-7, and OCC Code of Ethics, to understand their application to death investigations

 • You can develop and implement processes, guidelines, standards and protocols for the conduct of death investigations across the province